107–109 Bathurst Street, Sydney: Summary of site chronology

-Early occupation of the site, 1820-1877
+Early occupation of the site, 1820–1877

 The 259 m2 site on the corner of George and Bathurst Streets was leased in 1823 to Mary Cleever, who subsequently purchased the land in 1831.
 The property was sold in 1844 to Ann Norton and Peter Coyle, and again in 1855 to James and David Dickson.
 The Kangaroo Hotel was established around 1860 on the corner site and operated by Elizabeth Love until 1863.
 The Sands Directory identifies the corner address as 471 George Street until a renumbering in 1880.
-In 1864 James Collins was identified as the hotel's operator, transferring the licence to Charles Reynolds from 1865–1867.
+In 1864 James Collins was identified as the hotel's operator, transferring the licence to Charles Reynolds from 1865 to 1867.
 In 1868 Alexander Yeend took over operations as publican until sale of the property to the Bank of NSW in 1877.

 Although earlier plans show smaller detached buildings on the George/Bathurst Streets corner site and along George Street, the 1865 Trigonometrical Survey of the City of Sydney clearly indicates a row of 6 two-storey shops with rear outbuildings extending along George Street from the corner, and with right-of-way access from Bathurst Street.
 The right-of-way also provided access to properties at 103 and 107 Bathurst Street and to the Metropolitan Fire Brigade building at 105 Bathurst Street.